openebs/website/docs/main/user-guides/data-migration/migration-using-pv-migrate.md

 ## Migration from cStor to Replicated

 :::info
-The following example describes the steps to migrate data from legacy OpenEBS CStor storage to OpenEBS Replicated Storage (a.k.a Replicated Engine and f.k.a Mayastor).
+The following example describes the steps to migrate data from legacy OpenEBS CStor storage to OpenEBS Replicated Storage (a.k.a Replicated Engine or Mayastor).
 Legacy OpenEBS Jiva storage users can also use the below steps to migrate to OpenEBS Replicated.
 :::

 ### Assumptions